DubeyJacob/04-Sliding-Puzzle/README.md

+# (not) Finished assignment
+This is supposed to be a sliding puzzle game, but unfortunately due to a bug that I cannot identify in the part of the code that randomizes the board, it does not function properly.
+What happens now is that the square that is clicked on will turn invisible, and sometimes reappear depending on the probablitity set.
+I am currently unsure as to why this is happening.
 # 04-image-puzzle

 This is the fourth programming assignment for ILS-Z399: a sliding-puzzle game.
 The requirements for this assignment are as follows: